 The company has shifted to Zilliant as its system of record for millions of customer price agreements and is using Deal Manager for mobile agreement management.
-This foundation, combined with IQ Anywhere, allows the company to automatically evaluate every incoming order to determine whether price approval is required, and if so, who in the organization needs to approve it.
+This foundation, combined with Real-Time Pricing Engine, allows the company to automatically evaluate every incoming order to determine whether price approval is required, and if so, who in the organization needs to approve it.

 Real-Time SAP Integration for Dynamic Price Optimization

 An industrial manufacturer wanted to deliver its prices from Price IQ and Price Manager into the pricing procedure in Atlas by SAP in real-time in order to keep up with market triggers and execute its corporate pricing strategy dynamically.